Article 15 ProcessNovember 1, 2021

 After the Soldier in question is given the chance to consult with a lawyer, the "second reading" of the Article 15 is scheduled.
 The Soldier should be prepared to make the elections discussed above at the second reading, as well as present a full Defense, and/or matters in mitigation and extenuation.
 This could consist of the testimony of the Soldier, written matters signed by the Soldier, live witnesses, sworn statements, memorandums for record, written statements of support, and/or other forms of evidence (text messages, videos, photos, emails, etc.).
 What to present at a second reading of an Article 15 should be discussed in detail with an experienced Military Lawyer.

 During the second reading, there is no set script for the Commander to follow.
 However, typically, the Commander asks the Soldier if he/she has anything to present.
 The Soldier then presents what he/she wants to.
 The Commander then either makes a decision on the spot, or recesses the proceedings to think about a decision.
 The Commander sometimes consults the chain of command before making a decision.
 He/she then calls the Soldier back in and informs him/her of the decision.
-It is important to note that the standard of proof at an Article 15, in the Army, is beyond a reasonable doubt.
-That means that a Soldier can only be found guilty if the allegations against them are proven beyond a reasonable doubt, the same legal standard for a Court-Martial and other criminal trials.
+It is important to note that the standard of proof at an Article 15, in the Army, is "more likely than not" or the preponderance of the evidence.
+That means that a Soldier can only be found guilty if the allegations against them are proven to be true, more likely than not.
+This is a lower burden of proof then at a Court-Martial and other criminal trials, which requires proof beyond a reasonable doubt.
 The Soldier in question has to decide whether to appeal either the findings or the punishment, on the spot.
 Article 15 appeals are discussed more at this link.

 Article 15s can be career altering.
 In addition to a Soldier losing rank, pay, and liberty, the filing of an Article 15 in a Soldier's OMPF currently triggers review under the Army QMP Process.
 Furthermore, the Command, or HRC in the case of Officers, will often follow up an Article 15 with an administrative separation action.
 Click these links to learn more: Army Enlisted Separation Process and Army Officer Separation Process.